elixir-europe-training/.github/profile/README.md

-# Welcome to the ELIXIR Training Platform GitHub
+# Welcome to the ELIXIR Training GitHub

 More information coming soon....